 Along my healing journey, I’ve traveled to various countries seeking treatment and relief.
 In my condition with fibromyalgia and chronic fatigue syndrome / myalgic encephalomyelitis, my energy is very low and I’m easily overwhelmed by the lights, sounds, commotion… and then i crash and am stuck in bed with pain and delirious exhaustion (which depletes neuro-transmitters leading to mood ummm swings).

 All of these conundrums make travel by conventional means very difficult.
-As such, I strategically rely on quiet calm rooms with bathtubs for recovery after long periods of travel.
-I travel with various items to make myself care more affective and pleasurable, particularly during these hot, therapeutic baths.
+As such, I strategically rely on quiet, calm rooms with bathtubs for recovery after long periods of travel.
+And, importantly, I travel with various items to make my self-care more effective and pleasurable, particularly during these hot, therapeutic baths.

 Also common in my kit are: